garrandall/popular-music-data/tracks/signs-of-love-makin--tyrese.md

 Are you the zodiac freak I've been lookin' for
 Girl, you're sending me
 Signs of love makin'
-And you make me say, Oooh
+And you make me say, Oh

 These are the signs of love makin'
 Are you that zodiac freak I've been lookin' for
 Girl, you're sending me
 Signs of love makin'
-And you make me say, Oooh
+And you make me say, Oh

 Damn, how do I explain this next one